vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 - For VMware Cloud Foundation before version 4.5.x, you must shut down the ESXi hosts manually.
 The scripts only place the hosts in maintenance mode.
 - The sample script for Management domain work only on Management domain with a single cluster.
 - You must stop and start NSX Edge bare-metal nodes manually.
-- If two or more VI workload domains use the same NSX Manager, you must shut down the customer workload VMs before running the script because NSX-T Data Center will be shut down with the first VI workload domain.
+- ESXi hosts startup is not handled by the scripts.
+They should be started before running the scripts.
 - To be able to shut down the customer VMs in the management domain or in a VI workload domain by using a script, they must have VMware Tools running.
 The virtual machines are shut down in a random order by running the "Shutdown guest OS" command from vCenter Server.